akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

   - Read only: enabled (can only be modified via API)
   - Usable in grid: enabled

-:::tips
+::: tips
 To create an attribute:
 1. Go to `Settings > Attributes`
-2. Click on `CREATE ATTRIBUTE` at top right
+2. Click on `CREATE ATTRIBUTE` at the top right corner of the screen
-3. Choose the correct attribute type and set all attribute properties
 :::

 :::info